laech/laech.github.io/content/posts/2023-01-27-when-black-magic-fails-silently.md

----
-title: When Black Magic Fails Silently
+# When Black Magic Fails Silently
-date: 2023-01-27
-draft: false
-slug: when-black-magic-fails-silently
----

 Sometimes you run into black magic in a code base, the sort of thing that works but you don't really know why, but you can accept it and